jcfitzpatrick12/spectre/README.md

    ```bash
    spectre --version
    ```
+Notably, the CLI commands will only work with the virtual environment activated.

 ## Contributing
 This repository is in active development.
 If you are interested, feel free to contact  jcfitzpatrick12@gmail.com :)